In the world of human resources, it sometimes feels like the Great Recession never ended.

 Video can even add value — enabling viewers to rewind and replay important points, search for content spoken or shown during the video, and to revisit concepts at a later date without needing to reschedule the presenter.

+According to Forrester Research, employees are 75 percent more likely to watch a video than to read text like documents, emails, or web articles.
 Every HR professional knows the frustration of sharing a detailed message about a new program or policy — only to be beset by a stream of questions already answered in the document sent in by employees who dashed off a response without reading the text in full.
 Everyone in a modern, lean organization is busy.
 Sometimes every one of us just doesn’t have the time to parse each line of each message we receive.

 Video helps to solve that — offering a combination of images, text, movement, human faces, animation a more to create a medium far more engaging than print alone.
 Video presentations have been shown to help boost recall — meaning they make your message more memorable.
 And as Forrester notes, a video is far more likely to be reviewed than an email or memo — meaning more people will see your message in the first place.